Peripli/service-manager/docs/install/k8s-proxy.md

 helm install charts/service-broker-proxy --name service-broker-proxy --namespace service-broker-proxy --set config.sm.url=<SM_URL> --set sm.user=<USER> --set sm.password=<PASSWORD>
 ```

-**Note:** Make sure you substitute <SM_URL> with the Service Manager url, <USER> and <PASSWORD> with the credentials for the Service Manager.
+**Note:** Make sure you substitute <SM_URL> with the Service Manager URL, <USER> and <PASSWORD> with the credentials for the Service Manager.
 These credentials are obtained when registering the cluster in Service Manager.

 To use your own images you can set `image.repository`, `image.tag` and `image.pullPolicy` to the helm install command.